jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

 ###Current powerup pathfinding requires objects to be tagged with "Powerup", the spawning script spawns them with different tags vs just using different object names###
+AI now properly search for and destroy powerups that are tagged as powerup.
+(When instantiating a powerup it automatically is named with (clone) affixed, need to in code specify names)